RouteVN/route-graphics/tasks/TASK/000/TASK-039.md

 This is demo for particle emitter, where we borrowed many code from.
 They have a demo that can be referred.

 https://particle-emitter-editor.pixijs.io/#pixieDust

+# Decision

+- Try to use values instead of names like "heavy".
+Use number from 0 to 1 for percentage where possible and exact numbers otherwise (e.g. count: 300)
+- Leave abstraction (preset) for client side to deal with, route-graphics just take whatever it gets and then render without caring about preset.
+- Decide later what options to expose in client side, choose the most important ones that users may use more often.
+We manage internally those values that are not exposed.
+JeffY will test whether some options are needed and whether to expose from client side.